stealth/fraud-bridge/README.md

 ```
 (and starting outside.sh)

-for a DNS tunnel with a local (127.0.0.1) named running and
+for a DNS tunnel with a local (127.0.0.1) *named* running and
 the outside peer being at 192.168.2.222.
 As said, outside part of
 tunnel can (and actually needs to) be started beforehand and will just
 listen for the peer to open the tunnel.
 Example zonefiles are included.

 The `-L` parameter at outside can be omitted.
 In real setups the `-R` parameter
 on inside setups contains the IP or IP6 address of the outside server, or if
-DNS recursion is used, the IP address of the DNS server of your provider.
+DNS recursion is used, the IP address of the DNS server of your provider or
+public recursive DNS resolver.

 You can then use `ssh -x -v 1.2.3.5` to get a SSH connection to `192.168.2.222`
 and use the SSH proxy options to setup a web browser environment that runs